Getting in on the best Vancouver whale watching tours is the easiest way to make our city unforgettable.

 This is a luxury, high-speed catamaran that’ll get you to the action in a hurry – right from Granville Island.

-These whale watching tickets get you a ride on the biggest ships in the fleet – which means stability for older travellers, children or guests prone to seasickness.
+These whale tours are on the biggest ships in the fleet, which means stability for older travellers, children or guests prone to seasickness.

 Prince of Whales: Best Sunset Whale Watching Tour of Vancouver